Bleschke/MorphingClockRemix/README.md

 # MorphingClockRemix
+Further modified by: Brian Leschke 2019
+- Currently a work in progress and updated code should be uploaded after the first week of September 2019.

+## Additions
+- Fire/EMS Alert (on top bar)
+- Weather Alert (on top bar)

 Remix from HarryFun's great Morphing Digital Clock idea https://www.instructables.com/id/Morphing-Digital-Clock/ Follow the great tutorial there and eventually use this code as alternative.
 ![alt text](https://raw.githubusercontent.com/lmirel/MorphingClockRemix/master/MorphingClockRemix.jpg?raw=true)